Restraining Devices for Patients in Acute and Long-Term Care Facilities

+Table 1.
 Complications of Restraints

 In light of accumulated evidence, tradition alone is not adequate rationale for continued use of physical restraints or side rails.
 Federal regulations and practice guidelines are now consistent with the evidence, advising that restraints generally should not be used.17–19 Restraints may, however, be temporarily required to control violent behavior or to prevent the removal of important equipment, such as endotracheal tubes, intra-arterial devices, and catheters.

 Guidelines for restraint use suggest using the least restrictive device necessary, reassessing the patient’s response frequently, removing the restraint periodically, and renewing orders every 24 hours only after evaluation by a physician.
 Practice guidelines outline the need for care plan modification to compensate for restraint use, including frequent position changes and skin care, provision of adequate range of motion, and assistance with activities of daily living.
 Ongoing assessment of the underlying condition that prompted restraint use, early referral to a multidisciplinary team or geriatric specialist, and staff education are key to appropriate restraint use.20,21